netdata/netdata/libnetdata/log/log2journal.md

        Display this help and exit.

   PATTERN
        PATTERN should be a valid PCRE2 regular expression.
+Usually RE2 patterns (the ones used by Go applications), are valid PCRE2 patterns too.
        Regular expressions without named groups are ignored.

 The maximum line length accepted is 1048576 characters